 Dialogue revisions: Read dialogue out loud to make sure it sounds natural.
 Cut any lines that feel unnecessary or don’t add to the scene.

-4. Language-Level edits (line editing)
+4. Language-level edits (line editing)

 With the big-picture and scene-level edits done, now you can turn to line editing.
 This stage is about polishing your language and making sure every sentence sings.
 It involves: